kennberg/php-less/README.md

 How to use
 ======================

-PHP wrapper for the lessc compiler.
+PHP wrapper for the lessc compiler found at https://github.com/leafo/lessphp

 Handles caching and recompilation of sources.
 A recompilation will occur whenever a source file, or the script calling the compiler, changes.

 The class will handle the Last-Modified and 304 redirects for you, but if you should set Cache-Control headers appropriate for your needs.

+First, clone this repository and execute "git submodule init".

 Example usage: